ptrfrncsmrph/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

-The four areas of the box model, from inner to outer, are
+The four areas of the box model, from inner to outer, are: content, padding, border, margin.
-  1. Content
-  2. Padding
-  3. Border
-  4. Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+Git enables a team of developers to contribute to the same codebase in a systematic way.
+By controlling _how_ different branches and copies of a repository are merged, and tracking changes to those various versions of the repo, the team can ensure that work will not be unintentionally destroyed or over-written.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.